fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 1.3.4
 - *Sequencer* - Added popup warning the first time a GM opens the Effect Player to tell them about the custom Permissions
-- *Sequencer* - Added button to open Foundry's Permissions directly from the Effect Player
+- *Sequencer* - Added button to open Foundry's Permissions directly from the Effect Player how-to page

 ### Version 1.3.3
 - *Sounds* - Fixed `.fadeInAudio()` and `.fadeOutAudio()` being broken